usdivad/discourse/README.md

 To use
 ======

-##In the discourse/ directory, type:
+In the discourse/ directory, type:
-node now_server.js
+'node now_server.js'

-##Then go to localhost:8080 in your browser.
+Then go to 'localhost:8080' in your browser.